-Simulation-based inference in a Bayesian spline model
+Simulation-based inference in a Bayesian quadratic model

 Introduction